 (b) The Increment.

-1. With respect to a HD Project in which the residential portion is rental housing, the Increment is the assessed value of the residential portion of the HD Project after Substantial Rehabilitation less the Base Value, the sum of which is multiplied by the percentage of useable square footage comprising the Market Rate Residential Units to the total useable square footage of the residential portion of the HD Project.
+1. With respect to a HD Project in which the residential portion is rental housing, the Increment is the assessed value of the residential portion of the HD Project after construction or Substantial Rehabilitation less the Base Value, the sum of which is multiplied by the percentage of useable square footage comprising the Market Rate Residential Units to the total useable square footage of the residential portion of the HD Project.

-2. With respect to a HD Project in which the residential portion is for-sale housing units, the Increment for a given Market Rate Residential Unit is the assessed value of the residential portion of the HD Project after Substantial Rehabilitation less the Base Value, the sum of which is multiplied by the percentage of useable square footage comprising all of the Market Rate Residential Units to the total useable square footage of the residential portion of the HD Project, the product of which is multiplied by the percentage of useable square footage comprising the given Market Rate Residential Unit to the total useable square footage of all Market Rate Residential Units.
+2. With respect to a HD Project in which the residential portion is for-sale housing units, the Increment for a given Market Rate Residential Unit is the assessed value of the residential portion of the HD Project after construction or Substantial Rehabilitation less the Base Value, the sum of which is multiplied by the percentage of useable square footage comprising all of the Market Rate Residential Units to the total useable square footage of the residential portion of the HD Project, the product of which is multiplied by the percentage of useable square footage comprising the given Market Rate Residential Unit to the total useable square footage of all Market Rate Residential Units.

 3. With respect to a HD Project in which the residential portion is a mix of rental and for-sale housing, the Increment is determined as follows: